epgreig/similarity-tool/README.md

 I was inspired by Dom Luszczyszyn's article in The Athletic called "By the numbers: Finding the NHL's most unique players" (https://theathletic.com/1761077/2020/04/21/by-the-numbers-finding-the-nhls-most-unique-players/).
 In this article, he calculated similarity scores between all NHL players using age, size, and various usage stats to represent offensive and defensive prowess.
 He defined the most unique players to the the ones who that the lowest similarity score with their respective closest match.
 These players were:

-- John Carlsen (one-dimensional, elite offensive production)
+- John Carlson (one-dimensional, elite offensive production)
 - Zdeno Chara (tall, 42, and still effective)
 - Alex Ovechkin (true-talent 50-goal scorer – at any age)